Project

 # Visit http://localhost:4567

-Demonstrates SMART discovery, all authorization flows, and token refresh.
+Demonstrates Dynamic Client Registration, SMART discovery, all authorization flows, token refresh, and backend services token requests.
 See examples/sinatra_app/README.md for details.

 Development